You Ask, We Answer...

 + What do I need to do upon receipt of a Notice of Filing of Complaint of Discrimination?

-If Respondent determines that it would like to participate in mediation through the Florida Commission on Human Relations (FCHR), please sign, date, and return the Agreement to Mediate and Confidentiality Agreement within 25 days of the date of the Notice.
-If Respondent does not wish to participate in FCHR’s mediation process, please provide the Respondent’s position statement and Affidavit to Authenticate Documents within 25 days of the date of the notice.
-For additional guidance refer to the REQUEST FOR RESPONSE AND SUPPORTING DOCUMENTARY EVIDENCE included in the notice.
+For employment, public accommodations, and whistle-blower retaliation complaints: If Respondent determines that it would like to participate in mediation through the Florida Commission on Human Relations (FCHR), please complete, sign, date, and return the Agreement to Mediate and Confidentiality Agreement within 25 days of the date of the Notice.
+If Respondent does not wish to participate in FCHR’s mediation process, please provide the requested response to the complaint and supporting documentation along with a signed and dated copy of the Affidavit to Authenticate Documents within 25 days of the date of the notice.
+For additional guidance, refer to the Request for Response and Supporting Documentary Evidence included in the notice packet.
 The investigator assigned to the case will request any additional information that may be needed.

 + What makes a position statement effective?

 An effective position statement focuses on the facts.
-The document should be clear, concise, complete and responsive to explain the employer’s version of the facts while citing to specific evidence, including documents, to support the employer’s position.
-Once provided, the EEOC or the FCHR will be in a better position to conduct the investigation and request additional information, if necessary.
+The document should be clear, concise, complete, and responsive to explain the respondent’s version of the facts while citing specific evidence, including documents, to support the respondent’s position.
+Once provided, the FCHR will be in a better position to conduct the investigation and request additional information, if necessary.

 + What happens when an investigation is completed?